-Let's look at some of the main attractions for Chinese students in the UK.
+Let's look at some of the main factors for Chinese students in the UK.

 The UK has a long history of excellence in education, stretching back centuries.
 It is among the main reasons why so many Chinese students are attracted to studying in the UK.
 UK universities have a reputation for providing a high-quality education that can lead to successful careers.